0xDeadcell/opus-alchemy/README.md

 ## Features

-- Activates when connected to the cybrary.it domain
+- Activates when connected to a domain playing video
 - Listens for requests containing specific parameters
 - Modifies requests to fetch the full video
 - Provides a convenient download button